inkstitch/inkstitch/collections/_tutorial/de/distort.md

 * avoid very small shapes

-Satin column  are tricky : because there is nothing  in the svg file that distinguish rails from rungs in the compound path, inkstitch need to pinpoint the two rails among all the subpaths of a satin column.
+Satin column  are tricky : because there is nothing  in the svg file that distinguish rails from rungs in the compound path, Ink/Stitch need to pinpoint the two rails among all the subpaths of a satin column.

-To help  inkstitch chose the same subpaths as rails after  distortion:
+To help  Ink/Stitch chose the same subpaths as rails after  distortion:

 - avoid  superposed  rails end points
 - rungs should not end  up on the rails,  but cross both rails with flair